 WHAT TO PACK:

-The Mintas Beach Club & Restaurant serves both outstanding Caribbean and Latin style food as well as amazing views.
+The Mintas Beach Club & Restaurant serves both outstanding the Caribbean and Latin style food as well as amazing views.
 Of course, you can’t forget to grab a signature piña colada at Coco Mar beach bar located right off of Mintas Beach, because is a beach vacation ever complete without a frozen drink?

 When you finally pull yourself away from the beach, La Caña Bar & Restaurant is a nighttime hotspot with live music, hand-rolled cigars, and a modern Mediterranean cuisine that combines bright, fresh favors starring local seafood and mouthwatering meats.